-Incoterms: Carriage and Insurance Paid ToPosted in General Information - 6 Aug 2018, 2:02 PM
+Incoterms: Carriage and Insurance Paid ToPosted in Incoterms - 6 Aug 2018, 2:02 PM

-At first glance, you might mix this one up with Carriage Paid To or CPT.
-Obviously, carriage and insurance paid to or CIP is slightly different.
-Starting from its definition, CIP is another commercial term in trading business.
+Starting from its definition, carriage and insurance paid to is another commercial term in trading business.
 It indicates that the seller is in charge of delivering the goods to the destination that is specified.

-The seller also has another responsibility in carriage and insurance paid to or CIP, which is: insuring the shipment of goods.
+The seller also has another responsibility, which is: insuring the shipment of goods.
 However, this obligation sticks according to the minimum level of the insurance covered.
 If the buyer needs more than what is already there, then the additional cost of insurance goes to the buyer.
 The buyer needs to arrange it themselves.

 What makes a distinctive difference between carriage and insurance paid to or CIP with Carriage Paid To or CPT is the word ‘insurance’ itself.
 That is right, the seller is in charge of the insurance payment.
 The insurance is for the goods while they are still in transit.
 To be exact, the CIP’s requirement for the seller to insure them is by 110% of the value of the contract.
 It should be under at least the minimum cover, based on the standard from The Institute Cargo Clauses of The Institute of London Underwriters.

 The policy which is standardised by The Institute Cargo Clauses should have the same currency as the contract previously mentioned above.
 That same contract should also allow the buyer, the seller, and all parties with insurable interest regarding the goods to have the same rights to file a claim.